wynnee0110/Wheelofnames-Rigged-extension/README.md

 This limitation exists due to the way the extension calculates offsets and patterns for determining the final wheel position.
 Keeping the entry count at **100 or below** ensures accurate and consistent results.

 **Recommendation:**
-For best performance and reliability, keep
+For best performance and reliability, keep the wheel entry count within the supported range.